semperex/mongo-fritter/README.md

 }
 ```

-Or create the DAO class with a connection to local or MongoDB Atlas service depending on environment and configurable database name.
+Or create the DAO class with a connection to local or MongoDB Atlas service depending on environment and also make the database name configurable.
 (You may want to build your own reusable base class with this logic.):
 ```java

 public enum Environment { DEVELOPMENT, PRODUCTION };